 - This will present the excerpt and title of the 10 most recent posts that are marked with “green” in the custom “color” taxonomy.

 [display-posts include_excerpt="true" taxonomy="color" tax_term="green"]

 Notes: For more useful parameters, just visit this documentation page of the plugin.
 Alternatively, you can apply those shortcodes to a text widget by pasting the following code to your functions.php file.

 Top WordPress Recent Post Plugins

-At the same time, there are many other plugins that enables you to display the latest content in a variety of different ways, helping readers discover more of your content.
-Those non-commercial plugins can be easily searched and installed via WordPress repository.
+At the same time, there are many other plugins that enable you to display the latest content in a variety of different ways, helping readers discover more of your content.
+Those non-commercial plugins can be easily searched and installed via the WordPress repository.

 - Better Recent Posts Widgets that is more than just a simple alternative to the “Recent Posts” widget by letting you set the number of posts to display, offset the posts shown in the widget and show custom post types.
 Its pro version is multisite capable and gives you the ability to present post author, comment count and sorting method, etc.